 3. If you need to reactivate any of your originally-sent files (which automatically move to an expired state upon archive), follow the steps here to do so.

 For more on what happens when each file type is unexpired, see below!
 Remember, you can now create and share new files as well.

 4. Any automations that had been applied prior to the archive will have been removed from the project entirely.
 If you’d like to apply a new automation to the project, just repeat the original process!

 HoneyBook Tip: Remember to review your automations before beginning to assign them to projects again; for example, you may not want to assign the exact same automation to a project as you did before, if the automation is set up to immediately send a particular email or file to a client—they might have gotten that from you already!
 You can also edit automations before applying them to projects.

 What happens when files are unexpired?

-Both you and your client will be able to add signatures to the document (if not previously added).
+Both you and your client will be able to add signatures to the file (if not previously added).

-If not previously submitted, client will be able to make selections/answer questions and submit.
+If not previously submitted, clients will be able to make selections/answer questions and submit.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!